Integer Echo State Networks: Efficient Reservoir Computing for Digital Hardware: Performance evaluation

-Configurations of both networks were kept fixed for all datasets.
-The output layers of networks were representing one-hot encodings of classes in a dataset, i.e., for the particular dataset $L=$\#\textit{C} of that dataset.
-For both networks, the regularization parameter for ridge regression was set to $\lambda=1.0$.
-The configuration of ESN was set similar to \cite{Bianchi2018}: reservoir size was set to $N=800$, projection gain was set to $\beta=0.25$, the feedback strength was set to $\rho=0.99$.
+Configurations of the networks were kept fixed for all datasets.
+In fact, the configuration of the conventional and ring-based ESNs were set in accordance to~\cite{Bianchi2018}: reservoir size was set to $N=800$, projection gain was set to $\beta=0.25$, the feedback strength was set to $\rho=0.99$.
+The regularization parameter for the ridge regression was set to $\lambda=1.0$.
+The intESN was also trained with the same $\lambda$.
+The clipping threshold for the intESN was set to $\kappa=7$.
+Also for intESN the quantized values of time-series were mapped to bipolar vectors using scatter codes \cite{TNNLS18, scatter}.
+The input signal \textbf{u}(n) was quantized as: ~

-For intESN the clipping threshold was set to $\kappa=7$.
-Also for intESN the values of time-series were mapped to bipolar vectors using scatter codes \cite{TNNLS18, scatter}.
-Two sizes of reservoir were used.
-The first size corresponded to the size of ESN, i.e., $N=800$.
+~ where $\lfloor * \rceil$ denotes rounding to the the closest integer.
+Two sizes of intESN's reservoir were used.
+The first size corresponded to the size of the conventional and ring-based ESNs, i.e., $N=800$.
 The second size (``intESN-large'') corresponded to the same memory footprint\footnote{Except for the Japanese Vowels dataset where such reservoir size seemed to significantly overfit the training data.
 In that case, the number of neurons was increased twice.} required for ESN reservoir assuming that one ESN neuron requires 32-bit while one intESN neuron requires 4-bit (when $\kappa=7$).
+Thus, ``intESN-large'' had $N=6400$ neurons.

-The readout layers of both networks were trained using time-series from a training dataset in the so-called endpoints mode \cite{ComparisonReadOut} when only final temporal reservoir states for each time-series are used for training a single readout matrix.
+The output layers of networks were representing one-hot encodings of classes in a dataset, i.e., for the particular dataset $L=$\#\textit{C} of that dataset.
+The readout layers of all networks were trained using time-series from a training dataset in the so-called endpoints mode \cite{ComparisonReadOut} when only final temporal reservoir states for each time-series are used for training a single readout matrix.

 The experimental accuracies obtained from the networks for the considered datasets are presented in Fig.~\ref{fig:univar} and ~\ref{fig:multivar}.
 Fig.~\ref{fig:univar} presents the results for univariate datasets while Fig.~\ref{fig:multivar} presents the results for multivariate datasets.
 The figures depict mean and standard deviation values across ten independent random initializations of the networks.
+Similar to subsection~\ref{sect:perf:trajectory}, the accuracy of the conventional ESN and the ring-based ESN are almost identical, thus, for the rest of this subsection we assume both of these networks when using the term ESN.